SangeethaSankar-hub/netflix_sql_project/README.md

     Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
     Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
     Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+SQL analysis reveals insights into Netflix’s content diversity, target audience, regional preferences, release patterns, and thematic focus, providing a comprehensive view of its content strategy, audience engagement  and decision-making.